HuMoN-Research-Lab/VisualizationGoProMocap/README.md

 - 47-67 : left hand

 ## Steps for set-up:
-- Create a new Blender project
+- Open Blender project starter file for desired lighting/material & camera, or start with a new Blender 3D project
-- In the script editor, open the script "npy-to-frames.py" (requires data with hands, use "bpy-skeleton" for data without hands)
+- In the script editor, open the script "npy-to-frames.py" (requires data with hands, use "bpy-skeleton.py" for data without hands)
-- The script requires a camera so you may have to create one looking at the skeleton (will probably automate this step soon)
 - In script, change file location of npy data to where it is on your local file system
-- Change the file location of the output folder to be where you want the frames to save to
+- Change the file location of the output folder to be where you want the frames and XML data output to save to
 - Run script
+- This will export the frames of the full animation of the npy file from the view of the camera in 3D space with a 3D skeleton

 ## How the scripts work:
 - import data from npy file